mbdeaton/semitone/CONTRIBUTING.md

 $ python -m unittest -v          # play all tests
 $ python -m unittest -v testname # play one test
 ```

+**Continuous Integration**: We use GitHub Actions to automatically run tests
+and style checks/linting on every push and pull request to the `main` branch.

 **Dependency Management**: We use poetry.
 Some common gestures: